BinghamtonRover/RoverSystem/scratch/JAVA_GUI/bin/kevin_yin/README.md

 - None lol :)

 ### How it works
-- The program will continuously ask you for a input (a number) and will check if the number is greater than zero.
+- The program will continuously check if the readme.md file (this file) has been modified.
 If true, then it will notify the customers; Otherwise, it will not notify the customers.
 You can exit the program by doing `CRTL C`.